awsdocs/amazon-route53-docs/doc_source/setting-up-route-53.md

 ## Download an AWS SDK<a name="setting-up-sdk"></a>

 If you're using a programming language that AWS provides an SDK for, we recommend that you use an SDK instead of the Amazon Route 53 API\.
-The SDKs make authentication simpler, integrate easily with your development environment, and provide easy access to Amazon Route 53 commands\.
+The SDKs make authentication simpler, integrate easily with your development environment, and provide easy access to Route 53 commands\.
 For more information, see [Tools for Amazon Web Services](https://aws.amazon.com//tools/)\.